 With the rebellion underway, leadership became a concern in the Colonies.
 The Continental Congress convened for the second time on May 10, 1775, and in effect became a national government.
-Congress organized the war effort by printing currency for expenses, entered into diplomatic relations with Native Americans, created a navy, and, a survey and an and a survey and a survey as a most importantly, took command of the Continental Army.
+Congress organized the war effort by printing currency for expenses, entered into diplomatic relations with Native Americans, created a navy, and, most importantly, took command of the Continental Army.
 George Washington was asked to lead it.